AlexanderSchuetz97/xz-rs/README.md

 You can install it normally via `cargo install xzcheck` It fully decodes the entire .xz file and checks the content hash.
-If it succeeds in decoding it exists with code 0 otherwise it exits with code 255 and prints an error to stderr.
+If it succeeds in decoding it exits with code 0 otherwise it exits with code 255 and prints an error to stderr.
 This is useful if you wish to automatically test created xz files to see if your application will later be able to decode them.